juninatt/market-notifier/README.md

 - 🔐 Privacy: no personal data is stored
 - 🧩 Extensibility: easy to add new modules for providers or notifiers

+**Requirements:** Java 17+, Maven, Telegram, Finnhub & MarketAux accounts.

 ###  News providers:
 - **Finnhub**
-  Finnhub is a financial data API that offers a wide range of information, including general business news.
+Financial data API that offers a wide range of information, including general business news.

 - **Marketaux**
-  Marketaux is a financial news API focused on delivering headline articles filtered by criteria like company, region, or language.
+Financial news API focused on delivering headline articles filtered by criteria like company, region, or language.

 ### Notifiers
 - **Telegram**
-  Telegram is a cloud-based chat platform with private chats, large groups, and one-way broadcast channels.
+Cloud-based chat platform with private chats, large groups, and one-way broadcast channels.

 ---